Add To Favorites

 How can people work together to reduce hunger in your community?
 Identify local services and lend a hand to help erase hunger.

-Gather information.
-Many children, even where you live, miss breakfast and do not have enough to eat at dinner.
+Many children miss breakfast and do not have enough to eat at dinner.
 Lunches at school or soup kitchens may be their best meal of the day.
 Sometimes people cannot get out to shop for food.
-Find out what resources are available in your community to help families get enough to eat, such as soup kitchens, food pantries, meal delivery services, and other programs.
+Have students find out what resources are available in their community to help families get enough to eat, such as soup kitchens, food pantries, meal delivery services, and other programs.

-What can you do?
+Ask students what they can do.
 Interview workers at local programs to find out what they need to serve more people.
 It might be donations of canned foods, volunteers to prepare or serve meals, or drivers to take food to shut-ins.
-Some may need to get the word out in your community.
+Some may need to get the word out in their community.

 Create your own coral reef and learn about these delicate ecosystems.